icidasset/icidasset/src/Writings/health-fitness.md

 - When you are moving, your brain suppresses the pain signals.
   That's why sometimes you feel more pain after waking up the next morning.
   Your body received the full load, because you stopped moving for that long.
-- *HIIT cardio:* You need to get moving fast and long enough to make your breathing labored, and you need to hold that speed for a fair amount of time.
+- *HIIT cardio:* going to your MAX all the way, then resting for as long as you need until you're fully recovered, and then do the next round (max again).
+15-20 seconds of exercise, if you're able to do longer, you're not pushing hard enough.